gdbelvin/key-transparency/README.md

 ```

 Set the `LOG_ID` and `MAP_ID` environment variables in `docker-compose.yml` with the output
-of these respective commands.
+of the respective commands.

-7. Relaunch and observe
+8. Launch the rest of the cluster and observe.
 - `docker-compose up -d`
 - `docker-compose logs --tail=0 --follow`
 - [https://localhost:8080/v1/users/foo@bar.com](https://localhost:8080/v1/users/foo@bar.com)